Seagate/cortx-prvsnr/docs/protecting_os.md

 	* Note: there are two downsides of this:
 		* We are reserving more space on the enclosure for system-specific data (also that won't affect the size of the swap much in the long run);
 		* We may not be able to access core dumps if we lose access to the enclosure.
-2. Reconfigure S3server and Mero to save core dumps to `/var/crash/<component>`
+2. Reconfigure S3server and Motr to save core dumps to `/var/crash/<component>`
 3. Enforce system-wide configuration to ensure all core files will go to `/var/crash`
-4. Reconfigure components (especially S3server and Mero) and turn off saving data from user buffers as part of a core dump.
+4. Reconfigure components (especially S3server and Motr) and turn off saving data from user buffers as part of a core dump.

 ---